siriusastrebe/syc/README.md

 `syc.connect` returns a syc user object.
 If you want to bind a variable only to this user, use:

-    user.sync(variable)
+    user.sync(variable, name)

 This is a 'safer' way to sync since the variable is not shared with other clients.
 You are allowed to sync the same variable to different users, but then a client may change the variable and the other users will see the change.
 You can also serve directly to a user.

-    user.serve(variable)
+    user.serve(variable, name)

 Other common methods users contain:

 `user.socket()` This returns the socket.io socket bound to the user.

-`user.synced` This returns an array of variables with two-way binding to the user
+`user.synced` This returns an associative array of variables with two-way binding to the user

-`user.serviced` Much like above, but listing just the one way bindings.
+`user.served` Much like above, but showing just the one way bindings.

+`user.variables` This lists both synced and served variables.

 `user.group(name)` Adding the user to a group by name.